Biology 101 - Elements of Biology » Spring 2020 » Treatment Resistant STI Quiz

 If two organisms are closely related, we would expect them to have:

-A. very similar DNA
+A. very different DNA

 B. none of these, their is no relationship between DNA and relatedness